 Why Evaluate with PEA.

-Evaluations aim at identifying and quantifying the value, merit and/or worth of the activities, projects and programmes that you (our clients, partners and collaborators) implement.
+Evaluations aim at identifying and quantifying the value, merit and/or worth of the activities, projects and programmes.
 In defining the boundaries of Evaluation, PEA consultancy is invested in going beyond the usual rubrics of What is… by accommodating the So what and What now questions while gathering data on activities, projects and programmes designed and implemented by our partners and collaborators to create and sustain real change in the communities we work with.

-Every evaluation exercises we on-board at PEA Consulting is grounded on the workings towards our goal of “making data and evidence play a critical role in changing lives”.
+Every evaluation exercise we onboard are grounded on the workings towards our goal of “making data and evidence play a critical role in changing lives”.
 Ultimately, we work toward supporting stakeholder learning, innovation and growth strategies; presenting robust and rigorous methodologies bounded by defined questions that answer to the specifics of requirements as a client, partner and collaborator.

 Our Approach to Evaluations.